 Healthcare organizations should determine what services not only require third-party assessment but also insurance through the organization.

-How Can Third Parties Make It Right with Healthcare Organizations?
+How Can Third Parties Make It Right after a Data Breach?

 After a third-party data breach, a healthcare organization and its third-party vendor may want to maintain their professional relationship.
-Organizations should reach out to the vendor’s sales representative to see what kind of items or services the vendor offers to other clients in the event of a data breach (e.g., discount in services, credit monitoring to patients, assurance, ability to modify the agreement, and reimbursement for expenses arising from the data breach).
+Organizations should reach out to the vendor’s sales representative to see what kind of items or services the vendor offers to other clients in the event of a data breach, such as a discount for services, credit monitoring to patients, assurance, ability to modify the agreement, and reimbursement for expenses arising from the data breach.

-If the agreement does not indicate how third parties will reimburse healthcare organizations for a data breach, they should negotiate with third parties on how third parties will reimburse them for expenses associated with the data breach, including notification expenses, liability expenses, and other expenses that helped mitigate the breach.
+If the agreement does not indicate how third parties will reimburse healthcare organizations for a data breach, they should negotiate with the vendor about how the organization will be reimbursed for expenses associated with the data breach, including notification expenses, liability expenses and other expenses that helped mitigate the data breach.
 If the third-party vendor is not willing to negotiate, consider engaging an outside attorney.

-If healthcare organizations believe legal action is necessary because of the data breach, they should review their contract with that third-party vendor to see what legal recourse is available under the contract.
+If healthcare organizations believe legal action is necessary because of the data breach, they should review their contract with the third-party vendor to see what legal recourse is available.
 Examples of legal recourse include arbitration and mediation.
 If the healthcare organization decides legal action is necessary, consider engaging an outside attorney.